yoriokahiroto/YourBirthPlace/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # Project
-What games have you played?
+What table games have you played?
 I want to know that.
-Tell me the name of game!
+Tell me the name of table game!

-# List of Game
+# List of Table game
-1. Super Smash Bros.
-Ultimate
+1. UNO
 2.
 3.
 4.